thomasperson/riftehr/example_files/README.md

 # A list of files found in this directory and descriptions of them.

-## original directory
+## original
-These are files for use in the original implemention of the RIFTEHR algorithm found in the `modules` directory.
+Directory containing files provided in the original implemention of the RIFTEHR algorithm found in the `modules` directory.

 ## Example Input files: